 Orchids are a whole family of plants with more than 25,000 species to their credit.
-These are flowers in a very characteristic way, which can be of a large number of colors and which are increasingly popular as a gift flower.
+These are flowers in a very characteristic way, which can be of a large number of colors and which are increasingly popular as gift flowers.
 They are currently spread across virtually the entire world but are especially important in India, Madagascar, China, and the Himalayas.

 If you want to learn how to plant these beautiful plants with spectacular flowers, keep reading us in this article, we show you a practical guide on how to plant orchids with the steps and various tips.